0x80/typescript-monorepo/README.md

 - **Efficient caching**: Build artifacts can be cached and reused
 - **Modern tooling**: Leveraging the best of both bundlers and TypeScript

-### Bundler-First Approach

-Instead of relying on TypeScript project references, this monorepo uses:
+### Hybrid Approach: Project References + Bundlers

+This monorepo uses a hybrid approach that combines the best of both worlds:

+1. **TypeScript project references** for development workflow and IDE support
-1. **Bundlers (tsdown)** to compile shared packages into optimized dist files (with `.d.ts` and source maps)
+2. **Bundlers (tsdown)** to compile shared packages into optimized dist files (with `.d.ts` and source maps)
-2. **Turborepo** to orchestrate build dependencies and ensure proper ordering
+3. **Turborepo** to orchestrate build dependencies and ensure proper ordering
-3. **TypeScript** purely for type checking against built artifacts

-**Why this approach?**
+**Why this hybrid approach?**

-- **Project references** are designed for pure TypeScript workflows and conflict with bundler setups
+- **Project references** provide excellent IDE support and eliminate the need for watch tasks during development
-- **Bundlers** provide better optimization, tree-shaking, and multiple module format support
+- **Bundlers** provide better optimization, tree-shaking, and multiple module format support for production
 - **Clear dependency flow** makes the build process more predictable and maintainable

+**Evolution from TypeScript-only to Hybrid:**

+In the previous setup, we relied on TypeScript's `tsc` command to generate `.d.ts` files for shared packages.
+This approach:

+- Generated `tsconfig.tsbuildinfo` files for incremental compilation
+- Required running `tsc --build` to rebuild dependencies
+- Created compilation artifacts that needed cleanup

+The current hybrid approach eliminates these issues:

+- **Bundlers (tsdown)** generate all build artifacts including `.d.ts` files
+- **No `tsconfig.tsbuildinfo` files** are generated since TypeScript isn't compiling
+- **Project references** are used purely for type resolution and IDE features
+- **Cleaner build process** with fewer artifacts to manage

 ### Package Dependencies